gvwilson/thirdbit/src/fiction/eimin/index.md

 Nothing, nothing…I saw it,
 a dark outline that changed shape as it moved.
-I counted three, four, and then a fifth, larger, on four legs instead of two.
+I counted three, four, and then a fifth, on four legs instead of two.
 It was the lion.
-From this distance I couldn't see the scar on her shoulder, but I knew it was her.

 "Pass me a rag," Yassen ordered.
 Silently,